rbuzzell/Resistor-App/README.md

 Resistor-App
 ============

-Repo for an app about resistor values
+This is the first project I have made in c++ that I decided to maintain in any way.
-This is one of the first things I've ever written, so many things will be over-simple or over-complicated.
+This is one of the first things I've ever written so it is nothing fancy, though it will utilize different ideas as I learn them.

-Written using VIM on Fedora 17.
+Written using VIM.